We love our readers and reward them with free admission for themselves and a guest!

 1. You MUST be the author of your reading

 This is the core tenet of the Salon of Shame: you can only embarrass yourself.
-You cannot read from a letter someone else sent you, a poem written by an ex, or anything anyone except you yourself has written.
-Shame must be consensual.
+You cannot read from a letter someone else sent you, a poem written by an ex, or anything anyone except you yourself have written.
+The shame is yours and yours alone.

 2. Readings should be ONLY FIVE MINUTES LONG

-There’s this weird thin line between funny and self-indulgent; that line is called six minutes.
+There’s this weird thin line between funny and self-indulgent; that line is called five minutes.
 Shame is best in small, hilarious, focused doses… so prepare your reading beforehand and make sure it’s short, sweet, and as embarrassing as possible.
 Reading for less than 5 minutes is fine, too.
 All readers should prepare and time their reading at home before the Salon.

 3. We like adolescent writing